-If you selling a rental property occupied by tenants in Florida, you will need to show the property to prospective buyers.
-Tenants are entitled reasonable notice before buyer walkthroughs and inspections.
+If you are selling a rental home occupied by tenants in Florida, you will need to show the property to prospective buyers.
+Tenants are entitled to reasonable notice before buyer walkthroughs and inspections.

 Are you asking the tenant to vacate the proper prior to closing your sale?

 Florida law varies depending on if the tenant is “month to month” [no lease] or currently under a lease agreement.
 If the tenancy is from month to month, a landlord may not terminate it by giving less than 15-days’ notice (see Section 83.57 of Florida Residential Landlord Tenant Act).
 Tenants have legal rights to receive a “notice to vacate” or a notice letter at least 15 days prior to the date they must vacate.